 Even though the Haunted Mansion in Disney World is similar to the one at Disneyland, they are not exactly the same.

 So let’s move all the way into the dead space so we can learn about this popular attraction Disney has created called the Haunted Mansion.

 Here is what you will encounter when going to the Haunted Mansion:

 The Haunted Mansion Queue

-The queue (what Disney calls when you are waiting for the ride) is really where the fun begins!
-Many Disney attractions can be agonizing to wait for as you stand in the queue but there is some pretty cool things to do and see at the Haunted Mansion.
+The queue (what Disney calls when you are in line waiting for the ride) is really where the fun begins!
+Many Disney attractions can be agonizing to wait for as you stand in the queue but there are some pretty cool things to do and see at the Haunted Mansion.

 The Haunted Mansion Stretching Room

 What is the “Stretching Room”?
 We are so glad you asked!